DRIVER-EU/avro-schemas/README.md

 - Type names are written in PascalCase with a leading capital
 - Field names are written in camelCase with a small cap
 - Default domain is eu.driver.model.YYY, where YYY is either core for the core messages, or something else otherwise.

+## Observations creating an AVRO schema

+The AVRO schema is specified [here](https://avro.apache.org/docs/current/spec.html).
+When creating a new schema from scratch based on an XML schema definition (XSD), most conversions are quite straightforward.
+However, there were some small issues that I observed while converting the [CAP XML Schema](https://github.com/DRIVER-EU/node-test-bed-adapter/blob/master/data/cap/cap.xsd) definition to a [CAP AVRO schema](https://github.com/DRIVER-EU/node-test-bed-adapter/blob/master/data/cap/cap.avsc):

+- The CAP xsd contains an `any` element, meaning that you can put anything you like in the CAP message.
+Besides the fact that I don't consider this a good idea, I also do not know how to encode this in AVRO.
+So for now, I have ignored it.
+- The CAP schema uses `xs:dateTime`, which is basically a string that can be validated using a regular expression pattern.
+In AVRO, such functionality seems to be missing, and I represented it using a string.
+Alternatively, we could use a [LogicalType](https://avro.apache.org/docs/current/spec.html#Logical+Types) for this, but those must be defined in each adapter.
+- The CAP schema uses `minOccors = "0"` (optional element).
+I've converted this to an AVRO UnionType, for example when the type is `xs:string`, it becomes `type: ["null", "string"], default: null`.
+- The CAP schema uses `maxOccors = "unbounded"` (array).
+I've converted this to an AVRO UnionType, for example when the type is `xs:string`, it becomes `type: ["null", "string", { type: "array", items: "string" }], default: null`.
+So the element is optional (type is null and default is null), a simple string, or a string array.
+- The CAP schema contains many types: each type has been converted to an AVRO `enum` with symbols (e.g. for `simpleType`)), or `record` (e.g. for `complexType`).
+As a consequence, the AVRO schema may contain many types, in which case we need to specify the actual (top) type that we will use for validating/encoding/decoding messages.